terence-lim/data-science-notebooks/MVCP.md

+customers to philanthropy validate their actual purchase behavior e g statistical and assign dollar analysis such as value to expected conjoint analysis of profitability from customer surveys re purchases and recommendations

+Managing reputational risk.

-customers to philanthropy validate their actual purchase behavior e g statistical and assign dollar analysis such as value to expected conjoint analysis of profitability from customer surveys re purchases and recommendations Managing reputation al risk A strong and positive reputation is invaluable to a company How external stakeholders see a company as good rather than bad reinforces the company with better human capital goodwill legitimacy and a license to operate in the communities it serves and seeks to enter However as Benjamin Franklin once said it takes many good deeds to build a good reputation and only one bad one to lose it Managing downside reputation al risk before a crisis strikes is critical much less can be done after the crisis has occurred Researchers have documented how a record of community based initiatives creates goodwill that can mitigate stake holder sanctions ranging from mild e g casual bad mouthing to severe having one s right to do business revoked when negative events arise Paul Godfrey Craig Merrill and Jared Hansen 2009 of Brigham Young University point out that the severity of such sanctions may depend on both the negative effects of the action and the perceived intentions of the offending company In other words punishments are more severe when bad acts are committed by bad actors Moreover long accumulated goodwill trust and familiarity can moderate the negative reputation al effect of a company blunder as these traits often encourage stakeholders to attribute the negative event to a singular managerial mistake rather than an intentional course To test this idea Godfrey Merrill and Hansen collected and examined stock price reactions for a large sample of companies that experienced negative legal or regulatory actions Such negative events to the extent that they are unanticipated or partially anticipated should generate negative stock price reactions as investors expect negative long accumulated stake holder reactions However goodwill trust and commitment to community initiatives could familiarity can moderate serve as a signal to investors of the goodwill the negative reputation al and positive perception of management effect of a company character enjoyed by the company and blunder which may temper possible sanctions The researchers examined 160 companies that appeared from 1991 to 2002 in a data set maintained by the research firm KL D Analytics The data set contains analysts assessments of the companies social participation in community and diversity initiatives The researchers also reviewed Wall Street Journal articles published between 1992 and 2003 looking for negative events such as the initiation of a lawsuit against any of the companies by a customer third party or competitor or the announcement of regulatory action e g investigation fines penalties etc by a government entity The announcement events were grouped into either integrity based actions such as discrimination claims fraud accusations false claims dishonesty pension or investor obligation claims or bribery allegation and competitive or health safety actions including competition conspiracy anti trust claims patent infringements price fixing accusations consumer medical injury issues product safety problems quality control issues and environmental pollution indiscretions The researchers reported that companies participating in social initiatives preserved greater share value adjusted for market wide price movement around these negative announcements than those who did not participate in social initiatives However the data does not reveal the relative severity of the negative events hence the study was unable to control for the possibility that the missteps done by good companies simply were not as bad as those done by the companies less socially engaged The value effects were strongest surrounding those events categorized as integrity related In a back of the envelope calculation the researchers estimated that companies not engaging in social initiatives lost on average 72 4 million per negative event while socially engaged companies lost only 22 8 million relative to the average market capitalization of 32 6 billion for all companies on the days preceding the events.
+A strong and positive
+reputation is invaluable to a company.
+How external stakeholders see a company as good rather than bad reinforces the company with better human capital goodwill legitimacy and a license to operate in the communities it serves and seeks to enter.
+However as Benjamin Franklin once said it takes many good deeds to build a good reputation and only one bad one to lose it.
+Managing downside reputation al risk before a crisis strikes is critical much less can be done after the crisis has occurred.
+Researchers have documented how a record of community based initiatives creates goodwill that can mitigate stake holder sanctions ranging from mild e.g. casual bad mouthing to severe having one's right to do business revoked when negative events arise.
+Paul Godfrey Craig Merrill and Jared Hansen 2009 of Brigham Young University point out that the severity of such sanctions may depend on both the negative effects of the action and the perceived intentions of the offending company.
+In other words punishments are more severe when bad acts are committed by bad actors.
+Moreover long accumulated goodwill trust and familiarity can moderate the negative reputational effect of a company blunder as these traits often encourage stakeholders to attribute the negative event to a singular managerial mistake rather than an intentional course.
+To test this idea Godfrey Merrill and Hansen collected and examined stock price reactions for a large sample of companies that experienced negative legal or regulatory actions.
+Such negative events to the extent that they are unanticipated or partially anticipated should generate negative stock price reactions as investors expect negative long accumulated stake holder reactions.
+However goodwill trust and commitment to community initiatives could familiarity can moderate serve as a signal to investors of the goodwill the negative reputational and positive perception of management effect of a company character enjoyed by the company and blunder which may temper possible sanctions.
+The researchers examined 160 companies that appeared from 1991 to 2002 in a data set maintained by the research firm KLD Analytics.
+The data set contains analysts assessments of the companies social participation in community and diversity initiatives.
+The researchers also reviewed Wall Street Journal articles published between 1992 and 2003 looking for negative events such as the initiation of a lawsuit against any of the companies by a customer third party or competitor or the announcement of regulatory action eg investigation fines penalties etc by a government entity.
+The announcement events were grouped into either integrity based actions such as discrimination claims fraud accusations false claims dishonesty pension or investor obligation claims or bribery allegation and competitive or health safety actions including competition conspiracy anti-trust claims patent infringements price fixing accusations consumer medical injury issues product safety problems quality control issues and environmental pollution indiscretions.
+The researchers reported that companies participating in social initiatives preserved greater share value adjusted for market wide price movement around these negative announcements than those who did not participate in social initiatives.
+However the data does not reveal the relative severity of the negative events hence the study was unable to control for the possibility that the missteps done by good companies simply were not as bad as those done by the companies less socially engaged.
+The value effects were strongest surrounding those events categorized as integrity related In a back of the envelope calculation the researchers estimated that companies not engaging in social initiatives lost on average 72.4 million per negative event while socially engaged companies lost only 22.8 million relative to the average market capitalization of 32.6 billion for all companies on the days preceding the events.

-A model for measuring the value of corporate philanthropy in terms of managing reputation al risk Many companies already have in place a strategy for managing reputation al risk This strategy typically includes identifying events that may lead to reputation al damage assessing the likelihood and severity of damage and preparing plans to manage these risks 24 The first step in assessing these risks is to identify key stakeholders internal and external such as customers suppliers and regulators understand their expectations vis vis the company s current reputation and develop a master list of risk events A starting point for identifying reputation al threats is a list of stake holder groups and their corresponding threats as analyzed by Charles Fo mb run Naomi Gard berg and Michael Barnett 2000 of New York University and summarized in Figure 12 To quantify stake holder expectations and reputation al risks a company s Enterprise Risk Management or Public Relations department may conduct a reputation assessment often applying one or more of the following techniques 1 analysis of media hits and stories 2 interviews with front line employees 3 consultations with stakeholders and industry executives 4 focus groups and 5 public opinion polls 25 Precise valuation of reputation al insurance against these threats is difficult When litigation community protests and other crises are successfully avoided costs will never be recorded and the resulting impact on profits or share prices goes unobserved However these costs can be real and significant Scenario analysis is a tool commonly used in addressing such problems and estimating the potential cost of these risks Each potential event needs to be assessed in terms of the likelihood that it will occur and the severity of the potential reputation al damage as suggested in Figure 13 Companies can perform a quantitative assessment of the impact of reputation al damage in terms of reduced operating revenue or increased compliance operating or capital costs This may involve simulation techniques to map out numerous scenarios and estimate average frequency and loss severity The company can then prioritize these risks and decide whether and how they can be eliminated reduced or accepted.
+A model for measuring the value of corporate philanthropy in terms of managing reputational risk.
+Many companies already have in place a strategy for managing reputational risk.
+This strategy typically includes identifying events that may lead to reputational damage, assessing the likelihood and severity of damage and preparing plans to manage these risks.
+The first step in assessing these risks is to identify key stakeholders internal and external such as customers suppliers and regulators understand their expectations vis vis the company's current reputation and develop a master list of risk events.
+A starting point for identifying reputation al threats is a list of stakeholder groups and their corresponding threats as analyzed by Charles Fombrun Naomi Gardberg and Michael Barnett 2000 of New York University and summarized in Figure 12.
+To quantify stake holder expectations and reputation al risks a company's Enterprise Risk Management or Public Relations department may conduct a reputation assessment often applying one or more of the following
+techniques: 1. analysis of media hits and stories 2. interviews with front line employees 3. consultations with stakeholders and industry executives 4. focus groups and 5. public opinion polls.
+Precise valuation of reputational insurance against these threats is difficult.
+When litigation community protests and other crises are successfully avoided costs will never be recorded and the resulting impact on profits or share prices goes unobserved.
+However these costs can be real and significant.
+Scenario analysis is a tool commonly used in addressing such problems and estimating the potential cost of these risks.
+Each potential event needs to be assessed in terms of the likelihood that it will occur and the severity of the potential reputational damage as suggested in Figure 13.
+Companies can perform a quantitative assessment of the impact of reputation al damage in terms of reduced operating revenue or increased compliance operating or capital costs.
+This may involve simulation techniques to map out numerous scenarios and estimate average frequency and loss severity.

-Figure
+The company can then prioritize these risks and decide whether and how they can be eliminated reduced or accepted.

+Figure 12 Identifying Stakeholder Groups and Reputational Threats.
+Stakeholder Threats Examples.
+Community Withdraw license.
+Companies seek to dampen community protests to operate and threats to the legitimacy of their operations.
+Regulators.
+Regulatory action.
+Companies seek to create greater trust and familiarity between themselves and the local community and regulators reducing the likelihood and costs of regulatory actions.
+Customers Misunderstanding.
+Companies want to convey favorable images of themselves and reduce the chance that customers misunderstand their business behavior and ethics.
+Partners Defection.
-12 Identifying Stake holder Groups and Reputation al Threats Stake holder Threats Examples Community Withdraw license Companies seek to dampen community protests to operate and threats to the legitimacy of their operations Regulators Regulatory action Companies seek to create greater trust and familiarity between themselves and the local community and regulators reducing the likelihood and costs of regulatory actions Customers Misunderstanding Companies want to convey favorable images of themselves and reduce the chance that customers misunderstand their business behavior and ethics Partners Defection Companies want to reduce the risks of disruption to crucial flows of manufacturing inputs products services and resources Employees Rogue behavior Companies want to strengthen the bond between employees and the corporate culture and avoid actions taken by employees in their self interest that can create negative publicity for a company or even bring it down Investors Share value Companies want to assure investors of their future prospects for growth stability of profitability and quality of management Activists Boycotts Companies are more vulnerable to activists if their actions or in actions can be perceived as damaging to social values or communities Media Negative exposure When a crisis arises a company can be vulnerable to negative media exposure both if the company is too quiet or too vocal visible The company can reduce this vulnerability by nurturing a positive corporate image and appropriately familiarizing the public with its business employees and activities Source Adapted from Fo mb run C J Gard berg N A Barnett M L 2000 Figure 13 Quantitative Assessment of Reputation al Risk Events Regulatory Action Example x Risk Cost Types Costs Likelihood Expected Loss Legislative adjustments Lost revenues that change the rules Increased taxes and of the game tariffs Source Adapted from Epstein M
+Companies want to reduce the risks of disruption to crucial flows of manufacturing inputs products services and resources Employees Rogue behavior.
+Companies want to strengthen the bond between employees and the corporate culture and avoid actions taken by employees in their self interest that can create negative publicity for a company or even bring it down.
+Investors Sharevalue.
+Companies want to assure investors of their future prospects for growth stability of profitability and quality of management.
+Activists Boycotts.
+Companies are more vulnerable to activists if their actions or in actions can be perceived as damaging to social values or communities.
+Media Negative exposure.
+When
+a crisis arises a company can be vulnerable to negative media exposure both if the company is too quiet or too vocal visible The company can reduce this vulnerability by nurturing a positive corporate image and appropriately familiarizing the public with its business employees and activities.
+Source: Adapted from Fombrun C J Gardberg N A Barnett M L 2000

+Figure 13 Quantitative Assessment of Reputation al Risk Events Regulatory Action Example x Risk Cost Types Costs Likelihood Expected Loss Legislative adjustments Lost revenues that change the rules Increased taxes and of the game tariffs Source Adapted from Epstein M